Inventory difference account and additional costs

 D: VAT (total-subtotal)

 In this case, you need to select “Inventory account” for the additional cost purchase invoice.
-Never select the transport expense account on a transport invoice because if you do, then the inventory value will be bigger than the subtotal and when you sell the goods, it will go under the cost of goods in the inventory value not in the NET value > the cost is incurred twice.
+Never select the transport expense account on a transport invoice because if you do, then the inventory value will be bigger than the subtotal and when you sell the goods, it will go under the cost of goods in the inventory value not in the NET value – otherwise, the cost will be recorded twice.